Gwinnett County DUI Arrests

 Snellville Municipal Court Records

-The Snellville Municipal court in Gwinnett County can be searched by description or case number, date, ticket number, violator name, and time.
+The Snellville Municipal Court in Gwinnett County can be searched by description or case number, date, ticket number, violator name, and time, which may be helpful when looking up case details related to gwinnett county DUI arrests.

 You should note that Countyoffice.org and StateRecords.com are not consumer reporting agencies regulated by the Fair Credit Reporting Act.
 Hence, they will not produce consumer reports as your regular consumer reporting agency.